FAQ

 Where do the musicians stay?

-Thanks to the generosity of local host families, our musicians stay in private homes!
+Thanks to the generosity of local host families, most of our musicians stay in private homes!
 If you are interested in hosting musicians, please visit the Host a Musician page for more information.

 Close all open tabs